tasshroll/friend-connect/README.md

 # Social App

-This social network web application allows for users to create a friend list with one other, to share their thoughts and react to friends' thoughts.
+Connect, share, and engage with friends on a social networking web app.
+Create friend lists, share thoughts, and react to posts, fostering meaningful connections and conversations in a user-friendly environment.

 # Description